nick-schwarzenberg/network-tools/udp-tunnel.README.md

 Alice should now be able to ping Bob using `ping 10.0.2.2` and vice-versa.
 You can verify that the MTU is honored in terms of IP fragmentation by increasing the ping payload, e.g., `ping -s 128 10.0.2.2`.

 If, for example, Bob is not already connected to an existing network (such as 10.0.2.0/24), Alice would have no remote IP address to refer to Bob's machine.
 Considering the above example, her packets to 10.0.2.2 would still pass through the tunnel due to the explicit route set up by the script, but Bob's machine wouldn't know that packets to 10.0.2.2 actually belong to Bob.
 In general, if we don't have IP addresses from existing networks on either side, we can always make up a network and assign respective addresses to the tunnel.
-Back to the above example, Bob can tell his kernel that 10.0.2.2 belongs to him by assigning this address to the tunnel device:
+Back to the above example, Bob can tell his kernel that 10.0.2.2 belongs to him by assigning this address to the tunnel device (for the socat variant, replace *fou* with *udp*):
 ```
 $ sudo ip addr add 10.0.2.2 dev fou1
 ```